datastax/cla-enforcer/README.md

 containing the CLA.

 * [cla.html.erb](lib/templates/cla.html.erb) - the actual CLA document in HTML.
-  The contents of this document will be redered into a PDF document that will be emailed out to contributors using the DocuSign API.
+  The contents of this document will be rendered into a PDF document that will be emailed out to contributors using the DocuSign API.

 * [request_signature.md.erb](lib/templates/request_signature.md.erb) - used